erdence/erdence.github.io/_posts/2015-10-05-gathering-tribe.markdown

 ---
 published: true
-title: (Book) A Gathering of the Tribe
+title: A Gathering of the Tribe
 layout: post
 permalink: gathering-tribe
 ---